khakhalin/notes/00_words_to_lookup.md

 Other math
 * How to calculate single-value-decomposion and eigenvector decomposition in practice?
 How do they code it for numpy, for example?
 * FFT
-* Lagrange multiplyier - proof
+* Lagrange multiplyier - is there an easy (not formal, but intuitive) proof that it works?
 * Hamiltonians and how dynamical systems invoke them
 * Perron–Frobenius theorem - something related to centralities and or network graph eigenvectors
 * kuramoto oscillations

 Neuro
 * ...